 Meteor class Russian meteorological satellite family.

 Vostok class refers to the upper stage of the Vostok rocket (Blok E)

-- ERS/SPOT class both the ERS-1 and -2 satellites, as well as the SPOT-4 satellite had confirmed anomalies and fragments were catalogued. - Assumed Introduced for the MASTER model [8].
-Currently the only assumed events are in the GEO region, backed by information obtained during survey campaigns.
+ERS/SPOT class both the ERS-1 and -2 satellites, as well as the SPOT-4 satellite had confirmed anomalies and fragments were catalogued.